Prenatal Screening for Down Syndrome and Open Neural Tube Defects

 For more information

-If you have additional questions, please speak with your health care provider or call Women & Infants’ Division of Prenatal and Special Testing at 401-453-7650.
+If you have additional questions, please speak with your health care provider or call Women & Infants’ Division of Medical Screening and Special Testing at 401-453-7650.
 Additional resources are:

 Women & Infants’ Prenatal Diagnosis Center